AniketKhonde/WeatherAppAssignment/README.md

 npm (v6.x or higher) or yarn (v1.x or higher)

 # Installation
-Clone the repository to your local machine: git clone https://github.com/AniketKhonde/WeatherAppAssignment.git
+Clone the repository to your local machine or download code: git clone https://github.com/AniketKhonde/WeatherAppAssignment.git

 # Navigate into the project directory:
-cd weather-app
+cd WeatherApp
-Install dependencies using npm or yarn:
+Install dependencies using npm or yarn: npm install

-npm install
 # or
 yarn install